-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-If your symptoms do not improve within 2 to 3 weeks, or if they become worse, check with your doctor.
+If your or your child's symptoms do not improve within 2 to 3 weeks, or if they become worse, check with your doctor.

 Liver problems may be more likely to occur if you drink alcoholic beverages regularly while you are taking this medicine.
 Also, the regular use of alcohol may keep this medicine from working properly.
 Therefore, you should strictly limit the amount of alcoholic beverages you drink while you are taking this medicine.

-If this medicine causes you to feel very tired or very weak; or causes clumsiness; unsteadiness; a loss of appetite; nausea; numbness, tingling, burning, or pain in the hands and feet; or vomiting, stop taking it and check with your doctor immediately.
+Check with your doctor right away if you feel very tired or very weak, or if you have clumsiness, unsteadiness, loss of appetite, nausea, numbness, tingling, burning, or pain in the hands and feet, or vomiting.
 These may be early warning symptoms of more serious liver or nerve problems that could develop later.